The Jerry Cans: Background

-The band originated as a blues rock trio featuring Morrison, Doherty and Rigby while the three lived in Peterborough, Ontario attending post secondary education.
-After moving to Iqaluit, Nunavut the group expanded to include Nancy Mike, an accordionist and throat singer originally from Pangnirtung, Nunavut.
-Later, Burgess, originally from Halifax, Nova Scotia and also a member of Gypsophilia, joined the band after visiting Iqaluit on a cultural exchange program between the Maritime Conservatory of Performing Arts and the Iqaluit Fiddle Ensemble.
+The band originated as a blues rock trio featuring Morrison, Doherty, and Rigby while the three lived in Peterborough, Ontario, attending post secondary education.
+After moving to Iqaluit, Nunavut, the group expanded to include Nancy Mike, an accordionist and throat singer originally from Pangnirtung, Nunavut.
+Later, Burgess, originally from Halifax, Nova Scotia, and also a member of Gypsophilia, joined the band after visiting Iqaluit on a cultural exchange program between the Maritime Conservatory of Performing Arts and the Iqaluit Fiddle Ensemble.

 Career

 Their debut album, Nunavuttitut, was released in 2012.

 The band were locally successful in their early years, but began to attract wider mainstream attention after Tanya Tagaq won the Polaris Music Prize in 2014, increasing the visibility and commercial viability of Inuit throat singing.
 Their third album Inuusiq/Life, released in 2016, was produced by Michael Phillip Wojewoda.
 They have toured extensively, including across Canada and festival dates in Australia and New Zealand.

 In 2017, the band released an Inuttitut-language cover of The Tragically Hip's "Ahead by a Century".
 In the same year, they organized the first Nunavut Music Week as a platform to showcase musicians from the territory.
 They also recorded and performed music for the Aboriginal Peoples Television Network (APTN) children's series Anaana's Tent, including "Naasailu", a counting song; "Uumajut", a song about traditional Inuit food; and "We're Headed to Anaana's Tent", the program's primary theme song.

 In January 2020, founding member Nancy Mike left the band.
 Soon after, they released two new singles, "Atauttikkut" (January 24) and "Havava" (February 14), as a preview of their upcoming album Echoes, which was released on May 15.

+In 2024, Morrison released an album, Euphemisms, with the side project Echoes Of.
+Collaborators on the album included Terry Uyarak, Jace Lasek and James Ungalaq of Northern Haze.

 Aakuluk Music

 In 2016, the band established the record label Aakuluk Music to release albums by Nunavut-based artists.
-In addition to the band's own albums, the label has also released music by Aasiva, FxckMr, Northern Haze, Riit, Terry Uyarak and The Trade-Offs.
+In addition to the band's own albums, the label has also released music by Aasiva, FxckMr, Northern Haze, Riit, Terry Uyarak, and The Trade-Offs.